 Nobel, Intelligent, Good-Natured

 The Poodle is a fascinating and special breed of dog for many different reasons.
-One of the more prominent characteristics that separate the Poodle from the rest of the bunch is that they are said to be the only breed that comes in three different sizes.
+One of the more prominent characteristics that separate this breed from the rest of the bunch is that they are said to be the only breed that comes in three different sizes!

 Not only are all three sizes recognized and accepted by the American Kennel Club, but they are also widely known and accepted by various kennel clubs and organizations all over the world.

-This doesn’t mean that every Poodle is going to be identical to each other, and some differences are worth taking note of.
-This article is going to be mainly focused on the Standard Poodle, which is the largest of the bunch.
+This doesn’t mean that every dog is going to be identical to each other, and some differences are worth taking note of.
+This article is going to be mainly focused on the Standard Poodle, which is the largest of the group.